Operation Marathon (World War II): Background

 Tens of thousands of allied aircraft were shot down or crash landed in Nazi-occupied Europe during World War II.
 Escape and evasion lines operated by civilian volunteers in France, Belgium, Netherlands, and Denmark helped about 5,000 downed allied airmen evade capture by the Germans and escape to a neutral country such as Spain.
 However, in 1944, heavy allied bombing of railroads and other transportation infrastructure made escape to neutral counties increasingly difficult in the run-up to the Normandy Invasion of France.

-The United Kingdom's military intelligence organization, MI9, decided that, as an alternative to exfiltrations of downed airmen, to gather airmen into isolated forest camps where they could await the arrival of allied armies.
+The United Kingdom's military intelligence organization, MI9, decided, as an alternative to exfiltrations of downed airmen, to gather airmen into isolated forest camps where they could await the arrival of allied armies.
 MI9 official Airey Neave conceived of Operation Marathon in the fall of 1943 and began planning the operation with three Belgians: Jean de Blommaert, Georges d'Oultremont, and Albert Ancia.
 All of them were or had been associated with the Comet Line.
 They selected three locations for forest camps: the Freteval forest, 150 km southwest of Paris, a forest near Rennes in Brittany, and the Ardennes forest in Belgium.
 The Freteval forest was code named Sherwood.
 Neave began training personnel and parachuting or landing them secretly in France to prepare for the implementation of Marathon.
 The three Belgians identified fields for aircraft landings and parachute drops of supplies and identified people who lived near the proposed forest camps and were willing to assist airmen.

 In early 1944, the Comet Line had been decimated by arrests by German security police, but Neave looked to it to implement the operation.
 To coordinate, British authorities met in Madrid, Spain in February 1944 with three surviving Comet Line leaders: Elvire de Greef (Auntie Go), Marcel Roger (Max), and Michelle Dumon (Michou or Lily), 22 years old but with a forged identity card that gave her age as 16.
 The Comet Line jealously guarded its independence from MI9 and cooperation required both persuasion and an infusion of cash for expenses to gain its participation in the operation.

 Operation Marathon almost got off to a disastrous start.
 A man who called himself Pierre Boulain had been helpful to de Blommaert and Ancia.
 They scheduled a meeting with him on May 7 in Paris with the plan of giving him 500,000 francs (about 2,500 British pounds in 1944 currency) to help in the operation.
 However, Michelle Dumon learned that "Boulain" was actually a German agent whose real name was Jacques Desoubrie.
 She alerted de Blommaert and Ancia, exposed Desoubrie as a German agent, and all three avoided capture by the Germans, although Dumon had to flee to England.